List of South Africa Test cricket records: Highest individual score against each team

+Highest scores at each batting position

 Highest career average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.

-Highest Average in each batting position
+Highest average in each batting position

 Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

 Sachin Tendulkar of India has scored the most half-centuries in Test cricket with 68.
 He is followed by the West Indies' Shivnarine Chanderpaul on 66, India's Rahul Dravid and Allan Border of Australia on 63 and in fifth with 62 fifties to his name, Australia's Ricky Ponting.
 Jacques Kallis is the highest rated South African with 58 fifties to his name.

 Most centuries

 A century is a score of 100 or more runs in a single innings.

 Tendulkar has also scored the most centuries in Test cricket with 51.
 South Africa's Jacques Kallis is next on 45 and Ricky Ponting with 41 hundreds is in third.